masonelmore/esi/docs/UniverseApi.md

 > PostUniverseIdsOk PostUniverseIds(ctx, names, optional)
 Bulk names to IDs

 Resolve a set of names to IDs in the following categories: agents, alliances, characters, constellations, corporations factions, inventory_types, regions, stations, and systems.
 Only exact matches will be returned.
-All names searched for are cached for 12 hours.  --- Alternate route: `/dev/universe/ids/`  Alternate route: `/legacy/universe/ids/`  Alternate route: `/v1/universe/ids/`
+All names searched for are cached for 12 hours.  ---

 ### Required Parameters